Skip to content

 - name: ENV_DATAWAY

-value: https://openway.guance.com?token=tkn_a624xxxxxxxxxxxxxxxxxxxxxxxx74 ## Enter the actual dataway address here
+value: https://openway.guance.com?token=tkn_a624xxxxxxxxxxxxxxxxxxxxxxxx74 ## Fill in the real dataway address here

 - name: ENV_GLOBAL_TAGS